sebanalysis/sebbeck.com/_posts/2023-06-06-hundred-years-war.md

 ### French Civil War

 Philip the Bold died.
-So when John I, the Fearless of Burgundy, became Duke in 1404, he immediately entered a power struggle with the king's brother, Louis I, Duke of Orleans for control of regency.
+So when John I, the Fearless of Burgundy, became Duke in 1404, he immediately entered a power struggle with the king's brother, Louis I, Duke of Orleans for control of the regency.
 He did not deny assassinating Louis I in the streets of Paris in 1407.
-Louis's son, Charles the new Duke of Orleans immediately initiated a war against John the Fearless with support from his father in law; Bernard VII, Count of Armagnac.
+Louis's son, Charles the new Duke of Orleans, immediately initiated a war against John the Fearless with support from his father-in-law; Bernard VII, Count of Armagnac.
 This was known as the Armagnac-Burgundian Civil War.
 The King of France was not initially involved.
 It was a war between two duchies.

-Both sides tried to seize control of the Dauphin, Louis of Guyenne who was 10 years-old at the time.
-His brother, Charles, who would eventually become King was only 4.
+Both sides tried to seize control of the Dauphin, Louis of Guyenne who was 10-years-old at the time.
+His brother, Charles, who would eventually become King, was only 4.

 Charles VI, due to his mental illness, didn't actively "take a side" in the conflict.
 His inability to rule effectively caused a power vacuum that was filled by these feuding factions.
 His wife, Isabeau of Bavaria, tended to align more with the Duke of Burgundy, particularly after the assassination of Louis I, Duke of Orleans (Charles's brother) by John the Fearless, Duke of Burgundy.
 But that doesn't necessarily mean that Charles himself took that side.